ibm-cloud-docs/assistant/entities.md

 - **Contextual entity**: First, you define a category of terms as an entity (`product`), and then optionally one or more values (`handbag`).
 Next, you go to the *Intents* page and mine your existing intent user examples to find any mentions of the entity type, and label them as such.
 For example, you might go to the `#buy_something` intent, and find a user example that says, `I want to buy a Coach bag`.
 You can label `Coach bag` as a mention of the `@product:handbag` entity.

     At run time, the service evaluates the context in which the term is used in the sentence.
 If the structure of a user request that mentions the term matches the structure of a user example sentence in which a mention is labeled, then the service identifies the term as a mention of that entity.
 For example, the user input might include the utterance, `I want to buy a Gucci bag`.
 Due to the similarity of the structure of this sentence to the user example that you annotated (`I want to buy a Coach bag`), the service recognizes `Gucci bag` as a `@product:handbag` entity mention.

-    The service does *not* look for terms that exactly match the mentions you annotate.
 - **System entity**: Synonym entities that are prebuilt for you by IBM.
 They cover commonly used categories, such as numbers, dates, and times.
 You simply enable a system entity to start using it.

 ## Entity limits